uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         :capterm:`responses <Response>`.
 The goal is to find hidden patters inside :capterm:`feature vectors <Feature vector>` and dependencies between them.

+    CSV file
+        A comma-separated values file (csv) is a text file.
+Each line of the csv file is a record, containing fields separated by the delimiters.
+        Fields can have numerical or text format, where text usually refers to some categorized values.
+        Delimiter is a comma by default, but generally can be any given symbol.
+        For more details, `see <https://en.wikipedia.org/wiki/Comma-separated_values>`_.

 |dal_short_name| terms
 ======================